-The Grimwade Centre for Cultural Materials Conservation (GCCMC) work on the attribution of artwork evolved from studies, which used securely provenanced works in the University of Melbourne Art Collection and from other study collections available to GCCMC, as the basis for the investigation of the materials and techniques used by Australian artists.
-Staff at CCMC, in collaboration with researchers in Earth Sciences, Chemistry, Physics and Art History, investigated a range of materials including pigments, supports, and varnishes.
+The Grimwade Centre work on the attribution of artwork evolved from studies, which used securely provenanced works in the University of Melbourne Art Collection and from other study collections available to The Grimwade Centre, as the basis for the investigation of the materials and techniques used by Australian artists.
+Staff at The Grimwade Centre, in collaboration with researchers in Earth Sciences, Chemistry, Physics and Art History, investigated a range of materials including pigments, supports, and varnishes.
 Studies have also been undertaken in frames used by Australian artists, and underdrawing in Australian paintings.

 Databases have been developed on a range of Australian artists including Rupert Bunny, William Strutt, Arthur Streeton, John Peter Russell, Rover Thomas, Sidney Nolan and Howard Arkley.
 This work has informed enquiries from the public, collectors and the commercial art market relating to suspected problematic artwork.